Welcome to Food & Nutrition Services

 Michigan School Meals

-Fowlerville Community Schoolsis excited to offer free breakfast and lunch to all students starting this new school year thanks to the Michigan Healthy School Meals Program!
+Fowlerville Community Schools is excited to offer free breakfast and lunch to all students again this school year thanks to the Michigan Healthy School Meals Program!
 Even though meals will be provided for free, it's important for families to continue sharing household income information in order for our schools to receive full access to federal and state funding for educational programs that our students are entitled to.

 Federal guidelines are very clear that students may only receive a free or reduced price for a complete meal.
 Students choosing partial meals or snacks will be charged full price.
 Your child's school FNS Manager will be happy to assist you or your family with questions regarding a complete meal.